 Alma Reyes, RN

-Hello Wolverines, and welcome to the 2020-2021 school year, I'm very excited to start a new school year.
-I'm a Registered Nurse with 28 years of experience, and 21 of those as a School Nurse, happy to take care of children and work with parents, and school staff.
+Hello Wolverines, and welcome to the 2021-2022 school year.
+I'm very excited about starting a new school year.
+I'm a Registered Nurse with 29 years of experience, and 22 of those as a School Nurse, happy to take care of children and work with parents and school staff.

 Our illness policies have changed and new policies are now in place to help prevent and limit the spread of COVID-19.

-Parents/Guardians need to screen their students for COVID-19 symptoms before they send them to school every morning including oral or ear temperature.
-Please DO NOT send a student to school if is showing any COVID-19 symptoms, contact your school nurse!
+Parents/ guardians need to screen their students for COVID-19 symptoms before they send them to school every morning, including oral or ear temperature.
+Please DO NOT send a student to school if he or she is showing any COVID-19 symptoms.
+Also, please DO NOT send students to school if you take them to have a covid test and you are waiting for results, contact your school nurse!